Keto Pumpkin Crisp

 • Toss onto a mixed greens salad with a little extra olive oil drizzle and maybe a pickled jalapeño.

-And don’t sleep on stuffing it into halved avocado.
+And don’t sleep on stuffing it into a halved avocado.
 So good, so filling.
+Speaking of avocado, this Keto Avocado Toast is another quick option when you want something different.

 keto egg salad